 The Car Connection Lincoln Corsair Overview

-The Lincoln Corsair is a four-door crossover utility vehicle that replaces the Lincoln MKC for 2020.
+The Lincoln Corsair is a compact crossover utility vehicle that replaced the Lincoln MKC for 2020.

-As a compact vehicle, the Corsair plots a course against the likes of the Acura RDX, Audi Q5, Cadillac XT5, Mercedes-Benz GLC-Class, Volvo XC60, and others.
-As with the Mercedes and Volvo rivals, the Lincoln Corsair will be offered in plug-in hybrid form in late 2019 or early 2020, while the rest of the lineup arrives in fall 2020.
+As a compact vehicle, the Corsair plots a course against the likes of the Acura RDX, Audi Q5, Cadillac XT4, Mercedes-Benz GLC-Class, Volvo XC60, and others.

 The Corsair is part of Lincoln’s push to bring model names back to its lineup, make exteriors eye-catching, and give its models calm, tech-connected interiors that envelop occupants and give them refuge from their urban world.